 When it comes time for dessert (presuming you still have room, which I NEVER do), few things are more typically Austrian than Apfelstrudel (Apple Strudel).
 You can find this at any Austrian restaurant, or at the numerous glamorous cafes around the city.
 Kaiserschmarm is also popular, a fluffy pancake topped with powdered sugar!

-Tip: Figlmüller is one of the best-known spots to grab a Schnitzel.
-Be sure to get it with Preiselbeeren (cranberries)!
+Figlmüller is one of the best-known spots to grab a Schnitzel.
+Be sure to get it with Preiselbeeren (red currant)!
 You can make a reservation at this restaurant online on their website, but don’t wait too long, it was almost completely reserved when we booked a month in advance!)
 Dinner for two (Schnitzel, cranberry, two drinks and two sides) will run you about 50 EUR.

 Wandering through Vienna, it really feels like you could be 200 years in the past.
 Especially when you’re out of sight of any major roads or department stores, Vienna’s Gassen (alleys) are a time capsule of beauty.
 Especially during winter, the streets are further illuminated with lanterns and string lights, lending a warm glow to the otherwise cold winter light.

 Tip: Vienna has a couple of well known alleys that are especially charming.
-Perhaps the most photographed is Griechengasse , which is extremely close to Stephansdom.
+Perhaps the most photographed is Griechengasse , which is extremely close to St. Stephen’s Cathedral.
 On your way to the Kleines Cafe (see below) at Franziskanerplatz, you may walk through Ballgasse which is also oh so quaint.

 You may think back on former times, when intellectuals would spend their whole day philosophizing from within the coffee houses in Vienna.
 Well it’s no surprise, you step into one of these places and they treat you like royalty!
 Coat check, fancy menu, extremely fancy prices.
 Everything you need to feel smart and wealthy, plus cake.

-The entire city is decked in Christmas lights
+10. Enjoy a city decked in Christmas lights

-If there is anything that really distinguished the aesthetic of Vienna during winter from the other parts of the year (besides, of course, a layer of white powdery snow), it’s the Christmas lights iluminating the sky above every city street.
+If there is anything that really distinguished the aesthetic of Vienna during winter from the other parts of the year (besides, of course, a layer of white powdery snow), it’s the Christmas lights illuminating the sky above every city street.
+Sometimes you’ll be walking around and see an alley that would otherwise look completely boring, but the illumination from Christmas lights reveals that there’s a tiny market waiting for you to find.
+Be sure to spend some time walking around Vienna after dark in the winter!

-No matter which way you look, each row is uniquely decorate with shimmering lights in yellow, red, or white.
 Landmarks are also covered in Christmas lights, or have lights projected on them.
 This is truly a sight you can see no other time of the year than winter!
+Karlskirche is particularly illuminated, and looks beautiful with the lively Christmas market going on below it.

 Practical tips for visiting Vienna in Winter

-Now that you’re sold on visiting Vienna this Winter, let’s consider some of the essentials for making the trip its very best! 👌
+Now that you’re sold on visiting Vienna this Winter, let’s consider some of the essentials for making the trip its very best!
+I’ll cover a couple of basics like what the weather in Vienna is during Winter, what you should pack, and how to get around the city. 👌

 Vienna’s weather in December, January, and February